Edgar Morais

-Edgar Morais (born 25 June 1989) is a Portuguese actor, film director, screenwriter, and producer.
-Edgar won the award for Best Actor at Prishtina International Film Festival and was nominated for a Golden Globe (Portugal) for his performance in Albania's 95th Academy Awards submission A Cup of Coffee and New Shoes On (2022), for which he also received rave reviews from international press such as Variety and Screen International.
-His directorial works include Heatstroke and the award-winning We Won't Forget.
+Edgar Miguel Diogo de Morais (born June 25, 1989) is a Portuguese actor, film director, screenwriter, and producer.
+Edgar won the Best Actor award at the Prishtina International Film Festival and was nominated for a Golden Globe (Portugal) for his performance in A Cup of Coffee and New Shoes On (2022), Albania's submission for the 95th Academy Awards.
+His performance received widespread international critical acclaim, including from Variety and Screen International.
+As a director, his works include Heatstroke (2019) and the award-winning We Won't Forget (2021).

-Personal life
+Early life

 Morais was born in Portugal, to an antique restorer mother and a contractor father.
 He graduated in acting from Portugal's EPTC and was a student of Ivana Chubbuck in LA and Susan Batson in NYC.

 Film acting career

-Morais made his film acting debut in 2007's From Now On (winner of the Audience Award at Rio de Janeiro International Film Festival), directed by Locarno Film Festival alumna Catarina Ruivo.
+Morais made his film acting debut in From Now On (2007) directed by Catarina Ruivo.
+The film received the Audience Award at the Rio de Janeiro International Film Festival.

-Edgar has appeared in multiple projects since including the NBC series CTRL, directed by Robert Kirbyson, in Q'orianka Kilcher's directional debut short-film, Saudade, in Chasing Eagle Rock directed by Erick Avari, alongside Beth Behrs and Michael Welch, in The Monogamy Experiment directed by Amy Rider alongside Shailene Woodley and in Oh Gallow Lay directed by Julian Wayser which premiered at the Venice Film Festival in 2015 in the Horizons section.
+He subsequently appeared in the NBC series CTRL (2009), directed by Robert Kirbyson, as well as in Saudade (2010), the directional debut short film of Q'orianka Kilcher.
+His later credits include Chasing Eagle Rock (2011), directed by Erick Avari; The Monogamy Experiment (2012) (directed by Amy Rider), alongside Shailene Woodley; and Oh Gallow Lay (2015), directed by Julian Wayser, which premiered in the Horizons section of the 72nd Venice International Film Festival.

+In 2019, Morais was invited to take part in the "Passaporte" initiative by the Portuguese Academy of Cinema (Academia Portuguesa de Cinema).

-Edgar Morais can also be seen in Marfa Girl 2, directed by Larry Clark, 2022's Restos do Vento (Remains of the Wind) directed by Tiago Guedes (Cannes Film Festival official selection) and in 2023's Lovely, Dark and Deep directed by Teresa Sutherland (Fantasia Film Festival).
+Morais later appeared in Marfa Girl 2 (2018), directed by Larry Clark; Restos do Vento (Remains of the Wind) (2022), directed by Tiago Guedes, selected at 2022 Cannes Film Festival; and Lovely, Dark, and Deep (2023), directed by Teresa Sutherland.

-In 2023 Edgar Morais starred in A Cup of Coffee and New Shoes On which had its world premiere in competition at Tallinn Black Nights Film Festival and went on to screen at many festivals worldwide including 2023's Gothenburg Film Festival and Thessaloniki Film Festival where it won the Fischer Audience Award.
+In 2023, Morais starred in A Cup of Coffee and New Shoes On, which premiered in competition at the Tallinn Black Nights Film Festival.
+The film was subsequently screened at several international festivals, including the Gothenburg Film Festival and the Thessaloniki International Film Festival, where it received the Fischer Audience Award.
+The film was selected as Albania's official submission for the Academy Award for Best International Feature Film.

-Morais portrayed the controversial British artist Simeon Solomon in 2024's The Worst Man In London directed by Rodrigo Areias and produced by Paulo Branco which screened as an official selection in the Big Screen Competition at 2024 International Film Festival Rotterdam with a cast that also includes Albano Jerónimo, Edward Ashley, Simon Paisley Day, Scott Coffey and Carmen Chaplin.
+In 2024, Morais portrayed British artist Simeon Solomon in The Worst Man in London, directed by Rodrigo Areias.
+The film was selected for the Big Screen Competition at the International Film Festival Rotterdam.

-His upcoming acting projects include Victoria Mahoney's Chalk alongside Shiloh Fernandez and Mirrah Folks and João Salgado's Super Past Car.
+He is set to appear in Sara Driver's An Odd Enchantment, alongside Maria de Medeiros and Mathieu Amalric and in João Pedro Rodrigues's Afonso's Smile, produced by Luca Guadagnino.